RobRendell/gTove/README.md

 * Freehand drawing tool improvement: "Flatten into new image & save"
 * Freehand paint tool improvements: paint to one of several layers on a map, hide/show layers for players
 * Mini editor backface configuration - it's currently always greyscale and mirrored.
 Options to toggle greyscale or coloured, mirrored or not, flipped or not, and/or choose another region of the image if you have an image with different art for the front and back.
-* Dice enhancement: Ability to hold (pin) some dice and reroll the rest (die context menu?)

----

 * PDF on tabletop support
     * 3D view which shows the same page for everyone.
 Menu items to show the PDF in a movable window, and zoom the camera for a close-up on the 3D document.